ory/sdk/clients/kratos/ruby/docs/PublicApi.md

 - **Accept**: application/json

-## initialize_self_service_recovery_via_browser_flow
+## initialize_self_service_registration_for_browsers

-> initialize_self_service_recovery_via_browser_flow
+> initialize_self_service_registration_for_browsers

-Initialize Recovery Flow for Browser Clients
+Initialize Registration Flow for browsers

-This endpoint initializes a browser-based account recovery flow.
-Once initialized, the browser will be redirected to `selfservice.flows.recovery.ui_url` with the flow ID set as the query parameter `?flow=`.
-If a valid user session exists, the browser is returned to the configured return URL.
-This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
-More information can be found at [Ory Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).
+This endpoint initializes a browser-based user registration flow.
+Once initialized, the browser will be redirected to `selfservice.flows.registration.ui_url` with the flow ID set as the query parameter `?flow=`.
+If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url` unless the query parameter `?refresh=true` was set.  :::note  This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).  :::  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Examples